com-480-data-visualization/data-visualization-project-2021-jin-juice/milestones/milestone1.md

 ### Text

+For our exploratory data analysis, we work on a subset of the data so that it runs in a reasonable amount of time.
+To create our visualizations, we will use the full dataset.
 The notebook containing the complete user posts and comments EDA can be found [here](https://github.com/com-480-data-visualization/data-visualization-project-2021-jin-juice/blob/master/eda/milestone1_hashtags_and_terms.ipynb).

 ![Top hashtags](../data/top_hashtags.png "Top Hashtags")